-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 A complex single ventricle defect is a serious heart condition that causes one ventricle of the heart to have to do the workload of two ventricles.
 Patients also have lower oxygen levels than expected.
 A child with a complex single ventricle may need two or three heart surgeries during the first three years of life.

 The overall goal of the surgeries is to separate the body’s two circulation paths, allowing the child’s oxygen saturation to become normal, or as close to normal as possible.
 After all repair stages are completed, the patient’s single ventricle will pump blood to the body and blood will passively return to the lungs without the use of a “right-sided” ventricle.